Kong/service-catalog-quickstart-demo/README.md

 ### Step 1: Initialize Demo Environment

-Run the setup script to create your demo repository:
+Clone the repo locally and run the setup script to create your demo repository:

 ```bash
 ./setup.sh